polar-app/polar-app/web/js/proxies/README.md

 - path would mean apply it to just a specific path (it would default to '*' basically)

-- recursive would mean apply it to sub-objects too..
+- recursive would mean apply it to sub-objects too while they are changed.

 ### Use case (disk sync)